 Garden Club (Grades 3-5)

-Spring is on the horizon and students in the Garden Club will get right to work as they will need to harvest the garden and prepare it for colder weather.
-Students will help Mrs. McGuinness pick and take care of the crop yield from the summer and learn important things to know about gardening along the way!
+Spring is on the horizon and students in the Garden Club will get right to work as they will need to prepare the garden for the peak planting and growing season.
+Students will help Mrs. McGuinness prepare the garden for the summer and learn important things to know about gardening along the way!

 Time: 3:00–4:00 p.m.